piwebcam/PiWebcam/PiWebcam/README.md

 * Instructables: https://www.instructables.com/id/Fully-featured-Outdoor-Security-Camera-Based-on-Ra/

 ## Changelog
+* v1.1.1:
+	* Fixed a bug preventing notifications from being sent
+	* Fixed a bug preventing logs from being generated
+	* Fixed a bug causing the AP to result unreachable after a passphrase change
+	* The device now reboots after importing a new configuration
+	* Improved image quality and motion detection when switching between day and night
+	* Default framerate set to 2 to limit CPU utilization
 * v1.1:
 	* Added support for object detection and automatic image analysis through artificial intelligence models
 	* Added support for night vision and management of an IR Cut filter and IR Leds